-- Model how to do this in front of the whole class.
+- Model how to do corrections in front of the whole class.

 - Put the correction procedures on an overhead or poster and go over them verbally.

 - Explain what a “hesitation” is.
-(It is two or more seconds of nothingness before saying the answer to a fact.
-Students don’t have to count two seconds.
+(It is a second or more of nothingness before saying the answer to a fact.
+Students don’t have to count a second.
 They just need to know what it “feels” like.
 You will model the heck out of that later.
 Keep reading.)

 - At first you should be the checker with a student from the class making pretend mistakes, and you tell students the three steps to the correction procedure as you model it.